pharmaR/riskassessment/README.md

 ### License
 The MIT License (MIT)<br>
-Copyright © 2020 Fission Labs
+Copyright © 2020 Fission Labs and R Validation Hub contributors

 Note: Permission notice and Copyright notice to be added as per client requirements.